What is Amyloidosis?

 Due to the rarity of this group of diseases and vagueness of symptoms, diagnosis may be difficult and delayed.

-Dr Morie Gertz from the Mayo Clinic in the USA advocates that if a patient presents to a doctor with the symptoms listed below, amyloidosis should always be considered.
+Dr Morie Gertz from the Mayo Clinic advocates that if a patient presents to a doctor with the symptoms listed below, amyloidosis should be considered.

-- Infiltrative cardiomyopathy resulting in heart failure with preserved ejection fraction
+- Heart failure, Infiltrative cardiomyopathy resulting in heart failure with preserved ejection fraction

 How is amyloidosis diagnosed?